logicguy1/greptheflag/README.md

-# gtfo
+# greptheflag
-Grep The Flag Out, a CTF utility
+Grep The Flag, a CTF utility

 ## Features